 Invitations are sent to all women between the ages of 25-49 to have a smear every 3 years and from the age of 50-64 every 5 years.
 All patients are informed of the result of their smears by post.
 Smear tests are carried out by the Practice Nurses.

 The surgery hosts annual Flu Clinics around October.

 A full range of minor surgery procedures are undertaken in the practice.
-These are performed by Dr John Quinton-Tulloch and Dr Bruce Hughes.
+These are performed by Dr John Quinton-Tulloch, Dr Bruce Hughes and Dr James Jarvie.